The Real Reason Aubrey Plaza & Elizabeth Olsen Wore The Same Dress On The Red Carpet

-It's usually all sorts of awkward when you arrive at a party or fancy event only to realize that you're wearing the exact same outfit as another guest.
+It's usually pretty awkward when you arrive at a party or fancy event only to realise that you're wearing the exact same outfit as another guest.
 But when Aubrey Plaza and Elizabeth Olsen showed up to the premiere of their new film Ingrid Goes West while sporting identical looks, they proved that you can totally make twinning work.

 Both actresses walked the red carpet in the same long-sleeved, sequin-embroidered Marc Jacobs mini dress.
 They each paired the dress with black Sophia Webster shoes that featured sparkly, jewel-encrusted heels.
 If you're thinking "this sounds a little too coordinated to be a coincidence," you are correct.